Mediterranean Baked Fish In Paper

 • Oven

-Fish En Papillote, fish in paper, is a Mediterranean-style of baking fish with herbs, vegetables and a light sauce in paper to steam the flavors into a moist and tender fish.
+Fish En Papillote recipe, is a Mediterranean-style of Baked Fish In Parchment with fresh herbs, vegetables and lemon slices for a moist and tender fish.

 Print Pin Rate